Georgia Travel Insurance 2026

 Travel insurance has always been a smart idea when visiting Georgia.
 As of January 1, 2026, it is no longer optional.
 The Georgian government now requires all international visitors to carry valid health and accident insurance for the duration of their stay.
 This applies to everyone, including passport holders from the 95+ countries eligible for visa-free entry.

-If you are planning a trip to Georgia this year, whether you are flying into Tbilisi Airport, Kutaisi Airport, or crossing a land border, you need to understand these new requirements before you travel.
+Planning a trip to Georgia this year?
+Whether you fly into Tbilisi Airport, Kutaisi Airport, or cross a land border, you need to understand these requirements before you travel.

 What the Law Requires

-Under Government Regulation No. 602, which took effect on January 1, 2026, all tourists entering Georgia must hold an insurance policy that covers:
+Government Regulation No. 602 took effect on January 1, 2026.
+Under this law, all tourists entering Georgia must hold an insurance policy that covers:

 The policy can be issued by either a Georgian or international insurance company and must be presentable in English or Georgian, in either digital or printed form.